-The very first time I got a message I couldn’t deny coming from another realm, was when I was eight and at Girl Scout camp.
+The very first time I got a message I couldn’t deny coming from another realm was when I was eight and at Girl Scout camp.
 This occurred nearly a year after my father’s stroke.
-After a long hospitalization, he came home a stranger wearing my father’s skin.
+After month’s of hospitalization he came home a stranger wearing my father’s skin.

 No one noticed me shutting down.
 My parents fought constantly.
-My world disintegrated to a gray place and I had no understanding why.
+My world disintegrated to a gray place and I didn’t know why.

-Outside of craft time, camp was never much fun for me, and that year was especially miserable.
+Outside of craft time, camp was never much fun, and that year was especially miserable.
 I hadn’t made many friends.
 It rained a lot.
 I’d read all my books.
 I was unhappy as hell and felt like the unluckiest girl there.

 A tradition at the camp was to give each other nicknames.
-This particular year it was “P.D.” and I can’t remember what it stood for.
-I remember the initials though.
-One afternoon, slogging my way through mud and rain to the mess hall, I had a compulsion to pick up a rock.
-Not an unusual one, it was among thousands littering the red earth, and newly uncovered by rain.
+That year mine was “P.D.” and I don’t remember what it stood for.
+One afternoon, slogging through mud and rain to the mess hall, I was overcome by a compulsion to pick up a rock.
+Not an unusual one, it was one of thousands littering the red earth, and newly uncovered by rain.

-I turned it over and in bright blue letters was, “P.D.”
+I turned it over and in bright blue letters saw, “P.D.”

 I was shocked.
 Thrilled.
-I could hardly believe it was real and kept it safe in my suitcase under my cot.
-I’d pull it out and look at it a few times each day to make sure the letters hadn’t faded.
+I could hardly believe it was real.
+I kept it in my suitcase under my cot and pull it out and look at it a few times every day to make sure the letters hadn’t faded.
 That it wasn’t a dream.